Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 \
 == Tokens
 \
 - *Merchant NFT:* Can only be minted by a merchant when creating a subscription service and burned when merchant removes their service/services from the system.
-Datum is updated when a subscription is paid or fees are withdrawn from Subscribe Contract.
+Datum is updated when a subscription is paid or the merchant withdraws from the Subscribe Contract.

- - Policy Id: Merchant Minting Policy
- - TokenName: Defined in Merchant Minting Policy parameters with Merchant OutputReference
+ - TokenName: Defined in Merchant Minting Policy parameters with the hash of the Merchant Minting Policy OutputReference

 - *Subscriber NFT:* Can only be minted when a subscription fee is paid to Subscribe Contract and burned when subscriber exits the system.
 Datum is updated when fees are deposited and withdrawn from Subscribe Contract.

- - Policy Id: Subscriber Minting Policy
- - TokenName: Defined in Subscriber Minting Policy parameters with Subscriber OutputReference
+ - TokenName: Defined in Subscriber Minting Policy parameters with hash of the Subscriber Minting Policy OutputReference
 \

 == Smart Contract